Solar panels to charge an electric car: everything you need to know

 Of course, there are free EV charging stations located all around the country, but for the most part, you’ll probably be paying for the electricity you need, and paying a lot, at that.

 Prices for charging vary by location.
-For example, Tesla charging stations currently cost $.28/kWh for Tesla owners.
-Services like Blink are even more costly, with a minimum charge of $.39/kWh, and a maximum of $.69/kWh for fast charging.
-Between Tesla and Blink, those charges are anywhere from 2 to 5 times more expensive than home charging from the grid.
+For example, Tesla charging stations currently cost around $0.25/kWh for Tesla owners, with higher prices in California and other states with high electricity prices.
+Services like Electrify America and Blink are even more costly, with a minimum charge of $0.31/kWh, and a maximum of $.69/kWh for fast charging, sometimes dependent on whether you pay a monthly membership fee first.

 Realistically, you won’t have wind turbines in your backyard, but you can dream!

 If you pay for a solar panel system at your home, you’ll have to either lay out some cash or take a solar loan and pay over time.
 That’s not a small expense, but you can compare it to the cost of paying for electricity for the next 25 years.

-To do that, you calculate something called the Levelized Cost of Energy, or LCOE, which is just the total cost of installation spread over all the electricity your solar panels will generate in their lifetimes and adjusted for inflation.
+To do that, you calculate the Levelized Cost of Energy, or LCOE, which is just the total cost of installation spread over all the electricity your solar panels will generate in their lifetimes and adjusted for inflation.

-The good news here is the LCOE of home solar in the U.S. is currently about $.11/kWh for systems with a current average solar installation cost of $3.00 per watt (as of January 2022) before the federal solar tax credit.
+The good news here is the LCOE of home solar in the U.S. is currently about $0.06/kWh for systems with a current average solar installation cost of $3.00 per watt (as of February 2023) before the federal solar tax credit.
 In states with lots of sun, like California, or states with additional incentives, like Massachusetts, solar LCOE is much lower.

 Basically, by guaranteeing your fuel source (solar) for the next 25 years, you’ll save a bundle of money on EV charging.